 Licensing¶

-When licensing is enabled in BeeGFS, a few things happen based on the installed license:
+When an enterprise license is installed a few things happen based on the installed license:

-Additional licensed functionality such as storage pools and quotas will be available.
+Additional enterprise functionality such as storage pools and quotas will be available.

 A maximum number of machines that can participate in the file system will be enforced.